eracle/gap/readme.md

 # Gap
 Unmanteined/Very old, Data Mining algorithm with special focus on Clustering of non-vector instances.
-That's the outcome of a University' homework, that's not suited for production.
+It's the outcome of a University's homework and is not not suited for production.

 ## Motivation
 There are some modelling domains where, in order to perform a clustering, represent an instance as a classical vector couldn't be the best appraoch.